michaelnisi/MNAVChapters/README.md

     AVAsset *asset = [self assetWithResource:@"auphonic_chapters_demo" ofType:@"mp3"];
     NSArray *chapters = [[MNAVChapterReader new] chaptersFromAsset:asset];

-Please the note that this is blocking and thus should not run in the main loop.
+Please note that this is blocking and thus should not run in the main loop.

 ## MNAVChapter